waynieoaks/I-surrender/bin/Release/Current/Readme.txt

 Features:
 - Surrender by putting hands up until "Busted"
-- Wanted level kept at 1 star to prevent agressive cops while surrendering
+- Wanted level kept at 1 star to prevent aggressive cops while surrendering
 - Cancel and try to keep running (still busted if they catch you)
 - (If enabled) Cheat and clear your wanted level
-- Option to drop weapon in hand on surrendering (gun may misfire when hitting ground)
+- Option to drop weapon in hand on surrendering

 Current limitations or known issues: